prabhas6567/AI-Enhanced-Symptom-Checker-Chatbot/README.md

 - **Documentation**: Update the documentation to reflect your changes, if necessary.
 - **Commit Messages**: Write clear and concise commit messages that describe the changes made.

-### Code of Conduct

-By participating in this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
-Please read it to understand the expectations for contributing to this project.

 ### Owner